 |Nutritional Guidelines (per serving)|

-A marinade of red wine and garlic adds flavor to this succulent beef prime rib roast.
+Beef prime rib roast is a special delicacy.
+It's not an inexpensive cut of meat, so treat it with respect and cook it well.
+This recipe uses household staples to make a marinade of red wine and garlic.
+It adds delicious flavor to this succulent beef prime rib roast.
 Slice the roast and serve it with mashed potatoes or baked potatoes and salad along with your favorite seasonal vegetables.

 - 1 (6 to 8 pound) prime rib roast